What We Believe

 We believe that Jesus is the Christ, the very image of God, who loves us so much that he came to be with us and to teach us to embrace the disenfranchised.
 He is humble, not haughty, merciful, not judgmental, and full of grace, not condemnation, and his teachings transcend time and culture.

 We believe in the Holy Spirit, given us by Jesus, she is present in our worship, she brings us wisdom, she calls us to listen to our hearts and is the source of our radically inclusive desire for justice and equity.

 We believe that people are good, created in the image of God, infused with love regardless of human distinctions, who are loved by God for who they are and just as they are.
-Human decisions about birth, divorce, contraception, sexuality and gender are decisions that should be respected and accepted with compassion.
-We believe God forms us to be our most authentic self and is pleased when we pursue inner-knowledge and self-awareness.
+Human decisions about birth, divorce, contraception, sexuality, and gender are decisions that should be respected and accepted with compassion.
+We believe God forms us to be our most authentic self and is pleased when we pursue growth and self-awareness.

 We believe in the responsible stewardship of the resources of our planet.
 The planet and its resources are a gift from God for all the people of the Earth and not only is it to be protected, but justly shared among its inhabitants.